Ethan Harris

 What Sellers in Schenectady Should Do Right Now

 If you've owned in Schenectady for five or more years, you have equity to harvest.
-Spring 2026 is a strong time to list.
+Mid-2026 remains a strong time to list.
 Price accurately, prepare the home well, and launch with full marketing behind you.
 Ethan Harris at (518) 588-1122 will walk you through what your specific property is worth in today's market.

 What Buyers in Schenectady Should Do Right Now